Tyme-Bleyaert/Interface-First-Model-Generation/Readme.md

 It leverages **(incremental) source code generators** to consolidate design intent, eliminate boilerplate, and unify model logic within a single codebase.

+## Intend

+The intention behind this design is to quickly create crud applications with a central library for the models.
+There shouldn't be a need to define default mappings or castings between these models as the code generator should create default ones, reducing boilplate code.
+While still providing enough customization for more advanced use.

 ---

 ## Core Principles